10 Types of Mental Imagery You Can Experience and Learn to Use

 Imagery-Alice in Wonderland

-This image is consciously selected and used for specific purposes, such as visualizing a sold sign on a piece of property you’re trying to sell.
-Goal imagery aims to “teach” the mind to engage in particular behaviors or to reach a specific goal.
+This type of image is consciously selected.
+Its used for specific purposes such as visualizing a sold sign on a piece of property you’re trying to sell.

 For example, to stop smoking, you might conjure up an image of pink, healthy lungs.
-But you could also use more abstract imagery that could show a red circle with a red bar slashing through it superimposed over a lit cigarette.
+But you could also use more abstract imagery one showing a red circle with a red bar superimposed over a lit cigarette.

 When facing a choice between seeing the positive (healthy lungs) and negating the opposite (red circle through a cigarette), experts think it best to go with the positive.